-B. Hunt and Peck Typing
+4.2 Hunt and Peck Typing

-In the second scenario, strong passwords are typed using the hunt and peck style.
+In the second scenario, random passwords are typed using the hunt and peck style.
 This case differs from the first case since consecutive letters are different from each other.
 This causes the finger to hit the key from possibly different angles (depending on which key was typed earlier).
-For this test, we typed a total of 25 different strong passwords, and each password was typed 3 times.
+For this test, we chose to generate random passwords of 6-character each (since the characters are chosen randomly, the data could be divided into any password size).
+Since 6-character is still the minimum size of password one can chose for many sites today, this still provides a realistic scenario where the attacker has the highest probability of guessing the password.
+We generated a total of 25 different such random passwords, and each password was typed 3 times consecutively.
 We refer to this data as the "Test Hunt and Peck data" in the rest of the paper.

-C. Touch Typing
+4.3 Touch Typing

 In the third scenario, we type the same password list - as in the Hunt and Peck case - using the touch typing technique.
 In this scenario, each key has its own designated finger and the rest of the fingers may possibly touch the keyboard while typing (depending on the hands' movement).
 We recall that this typing technique is very popular among users.
 However, this typing style does affect the acoustic emanations of the key as the key is hit from different angle, depending both on the finger used as well as the hand position during the typing of each key (which depends on the previous letters typed).
-In addition, since both hands touch the keyboard at the same time, there are overlapping sounds from the other fingers as they release the previous keys and are repositioned on the original middle keys.
+In addition, since both hands touch the keyboard at the same time, there are overlapping sounds from the other fingers as they release the previous keys and are re-positioned on the original middle keys.
 We refer to this data as the "Test Touch Typing data".

-D. Effects of Typing Style on Signal Correlation
+4.4 Effects of Typing Style on Signal Correlation

-To measure the effect of typing style on the detection of typed password, we examine the maximum correlation between instances of the keys in the test data with instances of the same keys in the training data, termed as matching keys.
-We then compare it to the correlation with the instances of the rest of the keys in the training data, termed as non-matching keys.
+To measure the effect of typing style on the detection of typed random password, we examine the maximum correlation between instances of the keys in the test data with the Letter Data Set of the same keys in the training data, termed as matching keys.
+We then compare it to the correlation with the Letter Data Set of the rest of the keys in the training data, termed as non-matching keys.
 We note that for each signal, the correlation with itself is normalized to 1.
-We therefore expect that max correlation with any other signal to be between 0 and 1.
+We therefore expect the max correlation with any other signal to be between 0 and 1.

-Our training data included 10 training samples using the straw man typing approach (described in Section IV-A), when each key was typed separately multiple times.
+Our training data included 10 training samples using the straw man typing approach (described in Section 4.1), when each key was typed separately multiple times.
 Recall that this causes the key to be hit from a vertical angle each time and reduces the variability within the signal.

 Straw Man Typing: We started by using the aforementioned data as test data itself.
-For each sample, we calculate the maximum correlation between itself and each of the other instances taken with the same key.
+For each sample, we calculate the maximum correlation with that sample itself and with each of the other instances taken with the same key.
 We then calculate the mean of these values.
 We did this for both the press and release part of the signal.
-We found that for this data, the mean correlation between different instances of the same key is 0.425 for the key press, and 0.382 for the key releases.
+We mark these values as PcorrMatchPrs(i) and PcorrMatchRls(i) for each sample i of the data.